miladrahimi/phpcontainer/README.md

 `NotFoundException` raises when you try to make an abstraction while you haven't bound it to any concrete yet.

-`ContainerException` raises when PHP raises `ReflectionException` or the container cannot inject parameter values to the concrete constructor or closure.
+`ContainerException` raises when `ReflectionException` raises, or the container cannot inject parameter values to the concrete constructor or closures.

 ## License